Baby Girl Names I Love, But Won’t be Using

 Origin: Irish/Gaelic

 Another Scandal-influenced name that I just love.
 As a child, the name Quinn reminds me of a cute, yet highly intelligent/somewhat sassy little one.
-As an adult, the name is very strong and powerful.
-Again, the agelessness of the name is really prominent here.
-If you’re a big fan of gender neutral names, definitely give Quinn a thought.
+As an adult, the name is powerful.
+Again, the agelessness of the name is prominent here.
+If you’re a big fan of gender-neutral names, give Quinn a thought.
 I still love this name, and who knows…maybe I can get over the following issues I have with the name:

-1. Daria.
-Yes, I can thank my pre-teen obsession with Daria to “Quinn” getting the boot.
-The character Quinn is a snobby airhead (for lack of a better term) and I just can’t get past her character when I think of this name.
+- Daria.
+Yes, I can thank my pre-teen obsession with Daria for “Quinn” getting the boot.
+The character Quinn is a snobby airhead (for lack of a better term) and I can’t get past her character when I think of this name.
 So if you ARE a fan of the name Quinn…don’t watch Daria.

-2. It’s rising in popularity.
-Sure, it may not be SUPER popular now, but gender neutral names like Quinn are growing exponentially on the popularity list.
+- It’s rising in popularity.
+Sure, it may not be SUPER popular now, but gender-neutral names like Quinn are growing exponentially on the popularity list.

 Luciana